open-kda/kadena_indexer/README.md

   ts: ISODate('2022-07-15T00:35:57.399Z'); // Creation date of the block, differs from Pact data }
 ```
-Decimal parameters are automatically converted to Mongo `Decimal128`
+- Decimal parameters are automatically converted to Mongo `Decimal128`
-Integers parameters less than 64 bits are automatically converted to Mongo integers.
+- Integers parameters less than 64 bits are automatically converted to Mongo integers.

 The indexer creates its own indexes.
 But the user is encouraged to create his own indexes depending on his needs and event types.

+## Future improvements

+- Support a MongoDB from another host
+- Better manage the case when a event/chain is completely removed from the config
+- Devnet support
+- Improve backward indexing performance
+- Add a command line to manually prune an event/chain/range to force re-indexing